 Nova Recovery Center offers drug and alcohol intensive outpatient services in addition to its inpatient addiction treatment.
 Our drug and alcohol rehab centers are here to provide you with care, regardless of what stage of addiction you are in.
 Whether you are seeking help for the first time or struggling with your recovery after many attempts—we are here to help you.

 For many people, making the decision to enter treatment is the most difficult part of recovery.
 You may be afraid of what others will think, or you may be worried that recovery will be too difficult or that treatment won’t work for you.
 But once you’re in a high-quality program, like the one at Nova Recovery Center, many things will become clear.
 You’ll develop a far stronger self-concept, higher self-esteem and a keener sense of self-efficacy.

 What Is an Intensive Outpatient Program (IOP)?

 As you progress through your recovery journey, your treatment needs will vary.
 Once you’ve completed an inpatient program at a rehab center you may choose to continue your recovery care with an intensive outpatient program (IOP).
-Intensive outpatient programs offer structured addiction treatment sessions in addition to clinical counseling to help you continue living a substance-free lifestyle without 24-hour supervision.
-IOP programs provide the following benefits for individuals in recovery:
+Intensive outpatient programs offer structured addiction treatment sessions and clinical counseling to help you continue living a substance-free lifestyle without 24-hour supervision.
+IOP programs provide the following benefits for people in recovery: